Bruce-zc/hugo-academic-website/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Southern University of <br /> Science and Technology
+  - name: Southern University of <br>
+    Science and Technology
     url: https://www.sustech.edu.cn/

 # Short bio (displayed in user profile at end of posts)